API Reference¶

 - Parameters:

 outdir (str, optional) – Output directory for saving results.
-Default is the current directory.

 - Returns: